 You can use this method using Chrome on any Android device.
 Just look for the lock icon beside the address bar on any website.
 Click on it to access a drop-down menu, which you can use to set existing notifications to Allow or Block.
 Simply block that site to stop notifications.

-This brings up a funny looking window that lists all the notification exceptions that will still send you updates.
-You can Allow or Block these right away.
-For control over a specific site, enter the hostname pattern in the waiting bar, and change the Behavior to Block.
+To find out which sites have automatic notifications, you can navigate to Site Settings.
+You will then see a list of sites with notifications along with the option to Allow or Block the notifications from each site. or control over a specific site, enter the hostname pattern in the waiting bar, and change the Behavior to Block.
 When finished, click Done.

 - How to clear cookies